 MHS 5746 3 Applied Quantitative Research Methods

-GEY 6402 2 Statistics Methods
+GEY 6402 3 Statistics Methods in Aging Research

 Advanced research courses – 12 credit hours

 Students will select four courses from at least two of the following areas.
 Courses such as those listed across multiple departments will be considered to best fit the student’s individualized plan of study.